 SAN FRANCISCO -- It got lost in the shuffle because of Johnny Cueto's return, but Tuesday night was a significant one for Mauricio Dubon, too.

-The Giants rookie infielder hit leadoff for the first time and a night later was in the No. 2 spot behind Mike Yastrzemski.
-Dubon had hit eighth in his first 10 starts for the Giants, but manager Bruce Bochy has seen enough to make a change, and the Giants occasionally will take a look at Dubon in a bigger role.
+The rookie infielder hit leadoff for the first time and a night later was in the No. 2 spot behind Mike Yastrzemski.
+Dubon had hit eighth in his first 10 starts for the Giants, but manager Bruce Bochy has seen enough to make a change, one that might stick for a while.

 "I was good with his at-bats," Bochy said. "(Eighth) is not an easy spot to hit and I thought he threw out good at-bats."